enchant97/web-portal/docs/users/usage.md

 - Embed Website - Embed a website by providing its url, uses an iframe so may not work with all sites

-## Plugins Folder
+## Plugins
+Web Portal works by implementing a plugin system allowing for different widgets to be installed.

-The plugin folder is where plugins are stored, it allows you to easily install a new plugin (or remove).
+Plugins are stored in a plugins folder, this plugin system allows you to easily install a new plugin (or remove) without requiring Web Portal to be re-installed.

 ### Add
 To install a plugin into this folder follow these steps: